Posted on October 1, 2020 by Dina Miller

-Indiana’s northern counties have many claims to fame – Notre Dame football, unique Amish communities, the Gateway Mile – but did you know that the region also has hiking trails and river walks?
-From Dune Races to leisurely walks along the rivers, the great outdoors is just as eclectic as each county.
+Indiana’s northern counties have many claims to fame – Notre Dame football, unique Amish communities, the Gateway Mile – but did you know that the region also has trails and river walks perfect for wandering?
+From Homesteads in the Dunes to leisurely walks along the rivers, the great outdoors is just as eclectic as each county.
 See where your feet can take you to explore new communities and scenic views that you have always hurried past!
 Here’s your adventure guide to those walking adventures in Indiana’s Cool North.

 There are a number of parks on The Gateway Mile including a winding waterside path that connects the Garden and Arts & Entertainment Districts with a leisurely stroll lined with quilt gardens, sculptures, and welcoming green spaces.
-Browse boutique shops, or stop in for lunch at one of the many fabulous Riverwalk restaurants, all while enjoying the natural beauty of the river and its surroundings.
+Find other parks across Elkhart County where you can hike or wander at your own pace.

 When you’re in a nearly 4,000-acre state park in Indiana’s Cool North, you’re going to have some excellent opportunities for hiking.
-Potato Creek State Park in South Bend Mishawaka is one of the best destinations for hiking, paved path and trail biking, picnicking, horseback riding, fishing, and camping.
-And while it’s popular year-round—especially in the summer—Potato Creek really comes to life in the fall.
+Potato Creek State Park is one of the best destinations for hiking, paved path and trail biking, picnicking, horseback riding, fishing, and camping.

-Go on a Nature Walk: Time to get in touch with fresh air and sunshine!
-You might even grab some coffee and donuts for a morning breakfast at lovely Battell Park, which hugs the St. Joseph River in South Bend’s sister community of Mishawaka.
+Grab some coffee and donuts for a morning breakfast at lovely Battell Park, which hugs the St. Joseph River in South Bend’s sister community of Mishawaka.
 The park is on the city’s Riverwalk and features a beautiful terraced rock garden, splashpad, picnic tables and playground equipment.
-In the summer, you can enjoy theatrical productions and concerts in the historic bandshell.